edhumbling/stlouisdemojhs/README.md

 ## 🏫 About the School

 St. Louis Demonstration Junior High School is a prestigious public junior high school that has been serving the Kumasi community for over 47 years.
-As part of the esteemed St. Louis Educational Complex, the school has built a strong reputation for academic excellence, moral uprightness, and spiritual grounding.
+As part of the esteemed St. Louis Demonstration J.H.S, the school has built a strong reputation for academic excellence, moral uprightness, and spiritual grounding.

 **School Motto:** "UT SINT UNUM – DIEU LE VEUT" ("That they may be one – God wills it")